Yagouus/c-4pm/README.md

 ### Running

 To run the conversational agent you need to run:
 - A Rasa actions server.
-This can be done with by running the command `rasa run actions` in the project root folder.
+This can be done with by running the command `rasa run actions` in the `actions` folder inside the project root folder `cd actions`.
 - A Docker container with [Duckling](https://hub.docker.com/r/rasa/duckling) running.
 Duckling is used to parse things like emails, dates, temporal intervals and more.
 -